-The moed of Reishit Qatzir [beginning of the harvest] has almost no traditions associated with it.
+The moed of Reishit Qatzir [beginning of the harvest] has almost no traditions.

-The crop that is historically and traditionally associated with the firstfruit offering is barley.
+The crop that is historically associated with the first fruit offering is barley.
 It was usually planted towards the end of the year before the winter rains.
-It grew, matured, and was ready to harvest in the spring about the time of Passover.
+It grew, matured, and was ready to harvest in the spring, about the time of Passover.

 Day after which Sabbath?

-The Sadducees (who were predominantly Levitical priests) chose the day after the weekly Sabbath: what we call "Sunday" today.
+The Sadducees (predominantly Levitical priests) chose the day after the weekly Sabbath: "Sunday" today.

 The Pharisees (predominantly rabbis who were not priests) chose the day after the first day of Chag HaMatzot.
 Since the Pharisees formed the core of what was to become Orthodox Judaism, Orthodox groups today use the fixed day of Nisan 16 (Nisan 14 was Pesach, Nisan 15 began Chag HaMatzot (a Sabbath), and Nisan 16 became Reishit Qatzir celebrating the feast of the first fruits of the harvest).

-It is likely that the debate between groups of believers regarding this topic was in Paul's mind when he penned Romans 14:5.
-Until Messiah Yeshua returns to settle the debate we will likely have no definitive answer.
+The debate between groups of believers regarding this topic was probably in Paul's mind when he penned Romans 14:5.
+Until Messiah Yeshua returns to settle the debate, we will likely have no definitive answer.

 Given the dispersion of the Israelites from their Land until the 20th century and the lack of a Temple, this particular moed has diminished in importance and observance.
 A quick search of Jewish calendars and holy day descriptions on various Jewish websites show little or no information about this moed other than to mark the beginning of the "counting of the omer".
 No special prayers or prayer services have been instituted, no special foods, and no special events or activities have been formed to mark this special day.